HKUST-KnowComp/PipeNet/README.md

 # Parse-LM-GNN

-This is the code repo for: PipeNet: Question Answering with Semantic Pruning over Knowledge Graphs
+This is the code repo for *SEM 2024: PipeNet: Question Answering with Semantic Pruning over Knowledge Graphs

 ## Envs
    python: 3.7.13